mongodb/specifications/source/unified-test-format/unified-test-format.rst

   - ``time``: the number of (floating-point) seconds since the Unix epoch when the failure was encountered.

-- ``storeSuccessesAsEntity``: if specfied, the runner MUST keep track of the number of sub-operations that completed successfully, and store that number in the specified entity.
+- ``storeSuccessesAsEntity``: Optional string.
+If specfied, the runner MUST keep track of the number of sub-operations that completed successfully, and store that number in the specified entity.
 For example, if the loop contains two sub-operations, and they complete successfully, each loop execution would increment the number of successes by two.